-Retiree Medical Benefit Options Comparison Pilots, Flight Attendants and TWU- What You Pay Under the Retiree Standard Medical (RSM) Option What You Pay Under the Retiree Value Plus Plan In-Network Out-of- Network Mail order benefit - coverage only for Pre-65 retirees and their covered dependents (up to a 30-day supply - see "Excluded Expenses") Generic Drugs: \$25 copay for generic Brand Name Drugs: 25% when no generic is available, up to \$150 maximum Brand Name Drugs when generic is Available: \$25 per prescription or refill, plus the cost difference between brand and generic prices Generic Drug 20% (no min/ Formulary Dr 30% (\$40 mir Non-Formula 50% (\$70 mir If you select a b (Formulary or No when a generic is will pay the 20% insurance, plus the difference between brand prices.
-Manapply. s: \$80 max) ugs: n/\$150 max) ry Drugs: n/\$180 max) orand name drug n- Formulary) s available, you generic co- ne cost en generic and ximums do not Oral contraceptives Not covered, unless prescribed as medically necessary treatment of a diagnosed illness or injury.
+Retiree Medical Benefit Options Comparison Pilots, Flight Attendants and TWU-Represented Retirees Features What You Pay Under the Retiree Standard Medical What You Pay Under the Retiree Value Plus Plan (RSM) Option In-Network Out-of-Network Oral contraceptives injury.
+(Oral contraceptives us Not covered, unless prescribed as medically necessary treatment of a diagnosed illness or injury.
 (Oral contraceptives used for family planning or birth control are not covered but are offered at a discounted price.
 See Mail Order Prescription Drug Benefit.)
-Fertility (infertility) medications Medications used to treat infertility or to promote fertility are never covered.
-Over-the-counter medication (OTC) Over-the-counter med retiree medical options overed under the
+Fertility (infertility) medications Medications used to treat infe Medications used to treat infertility or to promote fertility are never covered.
+Over-the-counter medication (OTC) Over-the-counter medications are not covered under the retir ee medical options.